HaloWarsModding/HaloWarsModding.github.io/_guides/getting_started.md

 Go ahead and set the value within the node (here it is 30) to whatever you want.

-While we're here, lets find the line `<StartingSquad FlyIn="false" Offset="60,0,-20">unsc_veh_warthog_01</StartingSquad>` This line's value can be set to any
+While we're here, lets find the line `<StartingSquad FlyIn="false" Offset="60,0,-20">unsc_veh_warthog_01</StartingSquad>` This line's value can be set to any squad name from `squads.xml`, but for now, try just changing it to "unsc_inf_marine_01".
+This will set the starting unit to the marine squad.